arcamens/arcamens/site_app/static/site_app/help/index.md

 Arcamens implements kanban boards and timelines, the aim of arcamens is being as flexible as possible.
 It allows better dealing with high payloads of information and better sharing of information.
-Arcamens is ideal for all kind of teams whose motto is simplicity and power.
+Arcamens is ideal for all kind of teams whose motto is simplicity and flexibility.

 The boards, lists and cards are displayed in a tree-like manner it allows a succinct perspective of the information that is relevant to the board team.